iconfinder/jwt-server/README.md

-# JWT-server
+# JWT Server
-Proxy app to issue JWT tokens for the [Iconfinder API](https://developer.iconfinder.com/)
+Small application issuing JWT tokens for [Iconfinder API](https://developer.iconfinder.com/)

-Set the environment variables `CLIENT_ID` and `CLIENT_SECRET` that you get when registering an API application in Iconfinder.
+The Iconfinder API v3 requires authentication with JWT tokens, issued with your API application ID and secret.
+You can get them from your [profile page](https://www.iconfinder.com/account/applications).
+Set them as environment variables `CLIENT_ID` and `CLIENT_SECRET` and run the server with `node index.js`.